-- Do not admit fault.
 Do not speculate about fault and do not tell the insurance company you may have contributed.
 If you think you could have done more to protect your home from hurricane damage, for example, do not say so.
 Instead, stick to the facts of the case, as you know them.

-- Do not overshare.
-Only answer the questions the home insurance adjuster asks.
+nly answer the questions the home insurance adjuster asks.
 Be honest, but do not offer any additional information or details.
 You could accidentally say something that hurts your claim.

-- Report your damages immediately.
 Do not wait to file your claim.
 Waiting could give the insurance adjuster a reason to deny accountability by alleging that you contributed to the damages or missed a deadline.

 The insurance adjuster may ask you to give a recorded statement about your damages.
 The law does not obligate you to agree to this.
 You have the right to politely decline.
 If you do wish to give a statement, do not say anything incriminating.
 State only the facts of your case so your story will remain consistent over time.
 Recorded statements are tactics insurance adjusters often use against claimants later.